MicheleCioccarelli/blob-dl/README.md

 `download_target` is whether you are downloading a single video or a full playlist.
 It expects a string, the options are `YtPlaylist` (which should be used in most circumstances, even when downloading a normal video) and  `YtVideo(index)` which is only needed when you are downloading a single video from a playlist, needing to specify its index in it.

-# ADD FEATURE THAT TELLS YOU WHERE SHIT IS

 # Q&A
 ### Who is this for?